Day 1: Cusco – Soraypampa – Apacheta Pass – Salkantay Lake – Huayracmachay

 SAM Travel Peru is so proud to be able to support these people, not only employing them but go back to our grassroots as they share with their families.
 It makes us happy to have this holistic approach with our highland employees and their families!

-“Please read carefully the following information; it will help with your questions about our services and the Salkantay Trek Machu Picchu”
+“Please read carefully the following information; it will help with your questions about our services and the Salkantay Trek 4 days to Machu Picchu”

 ARRIVAL IN CUSCO